flancia-coop/doc.anagora.org/social-coop-tech-group.md

       - running [[semantic media wiki]]
       - -> [[hypha]]
   - Identity management with keycloak?
+- For next time:
+    - Identity management with keycloak?
     - moa.party early-stage proposal (flancian)
     - Nextcloud access for other [[working groups]] (flancian)
+      - Possible alternative policy: we batch create accounts for all WG members proactively and DM them their passwords? ideally over Matrix
       - This is old, maybe not needed anymore?
 As the current way of creating accounts seems to be working.
-  - Possible alternative policy: we batch create accounts for all WG members proactively and DM them their passwords? ideally over Matrix

 ## [[2022-12-19]]
 - Attending: Dan, David Vasandani, Akshay, Eduardo (flancian), Ed (edsu), LibreEquity, Calix (3wordchant)